What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • taking medications that block dopamine;

-• taking medications to treat the root cause of the pathology, including attention deficit hyperactivity disorder and obsessive-compulsive disorder;
+• taking medications to treat the underlying cause of the pathology, including attention deficit hyperactivity disorder and obsessive-compulsive disorder;

 • Botox injections to create the effect of temporary paralysis of the facial muscles.

-A nervous tic on the face indicates a malfunction of the nervous system, which means that it is extremely dangerous for a person, and requires active treatment, and not passive inaction.
+A nervous tic on the face indicates a disruption of the nervous system, which means it is extremely dangerous for a person, and requires active treatment, and not passive inaction.

-A nervous tic is called single or repeated muscle twitching that occurs involuntarily, that is, does not depend on the person's desire.
-A nervous tic on the face creates a triple discomfort for a person.
-First of all, this is an unpleasant sensation, secondly, awkwardness in front of others, and thirdly, a sign of a more serious illness or its consequence.
+Nervous tics are single or repeated muscle twitches that occur involuntarily, that is, do not depend on a person’s desire.
+A nervous tic on the face creates triple discomfort for a person.
+First of all this unpleasant feeling, the second is awkwardness in front of others, and the third is a sign of a more serious illness or its consequence.

-The causes of nervous tics can be: increased nervous irritability; muscle strain; lack of calcium in the body; infectious or toxic nerve damage; transferred infectious diseases and mental trauma.
+The causes of nervous tics can be: increased nervous excitability; muscle strain; lack of calcium in the body; infectious or toxic damage to nerves; past infectious diseases and mental trauma.

-When there is confidence that the cause of a nervous tic is muscle overstrain or increased nervous excitability, you can get rid of it at home with the help of special exercises and emotional relaxation.
-To relieve tension from the muscles of the face, it is enough to take a comfortable position and relax as much as possible.
-All your thoughts at this moment should be focused on the face, thinking about how fatigue gradually goes away.
-Daily relaxation will help relieve stress, and inner harmony and tranquility will bring order to the emotional sphere.
+When you are sure that the cause of a nervous tic is muscle overstrain or increased nervous excitability, you can get rid of it at home with the help of special exercises and emotional rest.
+To relieve tension from your facial muscles, just take a comfortable position and relax as much as possible.
+At this moment, you need to focus all your thoughts on your face, thinking about how fatigue gradually goes away.
+Daily relaxation will help relieve stress, and will bring inner harmony and calm into order. emotional sphere.
 In order to strengthen the nervous system, you can take tinctures of motherwort or valerian.

-If a nervous tic bothers you, treatment can also be carried out using folk recipes.
-For the preparation of the broth 3 tbsp. l. plantain is mixed with 1 tbsp. l. leaves of fragrant rue and 1 tbsp. l. anise seeds.
-The components are crushed and poured with boiling water in an amount of 0.5 liters.
-Add 300 grams of honey and half of the crushed lemon to the composition.
-The drink should be put on a low heat for 10 minutes.
-When the broth cools down, filter it and drink 2-4 tbsp. l.
+If you are concerned about a nervous tic, treatment can also be carried out using folk recipes.
+To prepare the decoction 3 tbsp. l. plantain mixed with 1 tbsp. l. fragrant rue leaves and 1 tbsp. l. anise seeds The components are crushed and poured with boiling water in an amount of 0.5 liters.
+Add 300 grams of honey and half of crushed lemon to the composition.
+The drink should be placed on low heat for 10 minutes.
+When the broth has cooled, filter it and drink 2-4 tbsp. l.
 2-3 times a day.
-A folk remedy has a positive effect on the nervous system, which means it helps to heal a nervous tic.
+This folk remedy has a positive effect on the nervous system, which means it helps cure nervous tics.

-Herbal teas can be used to treat a nervous tic that occurs later on muscle strain or emotional fatigue.
-To make tea, you first need to mix 2 tbsp. l. valerian roots, 3 tbsp. l. medicinal chamomile flowers, 2 tbsp. l. lemon balm leaves and peppermint.
-Put 1-2 tsp in a cup. mixed herbs, pour boiling water and insist.
+To treat nervous tics, which occur as a result of muscle overstrain or emotional fatigue, you can use herbal teas.
+To prepare the tea, you first need to mix 2 tbsp. l. valerian roots, 3 tbsp. l. medicinal chamomile flowers, 2 tbsp. l. lemon balm leaves and peppermint.
+Place 1-2 tsp in a cup. mixed herbs, pour boiling water and infuse.
 Drink the infusion 2-3 times a day.

 Tea can be prepared according to another recipe.
-3 tbsp. l. valerian root is mixed with 3 s. l. peppermint leaves, 3 tbsp. l. blueberry leaves, 4 tbsp. l. leaves of trefoil watch and 2 tbsp. l. strawberry leaves.
-The entire composition of herbs is poured into a jar, from which every time before cooking, take 1-2 tsp. , fall asleep in a cup and pour boiling water over it.
+3 tbsp. l.
+Valerian root is mixed with 3 s. l. peppermint leaves, 3 tbsp. l. blueberry leaves, 4 tbsp. l. trefoil watch leaves and 2 tbsp. l. strawberry leaves.
+The entire composition of herbs is poured into a jar, from which 1-2 tsp is taken each time before cooking. , pour into a cup and pour boiling water over it.
 When it cools down a little, the drink is ready to drink.

-As an additional remedy to stabilize the functioning of the nervous system, you can take regular tea with mint or lemon balm.
+As an additional means to stabilize the nervous system, you can take regular tea with mint or lemon balm.

 If you are worried about a nervous tic, traditional medicine recommends applying green geranium leaves to your face.
 First, they are crushed, then placed on a certain area of the face, covered with natural fabric and tied with a scarf.
 The procedure lasts 1 hour.
 After 3-5 sessions, the nervous tic should stop.

-It is worth noting that traditional medicine can be taken only after consulting a doctor who will accurately tell the cause of the tic and prescribe treatment.
-It is important to know that self-medication can be very dangerous, because it is not only overstrain or overexcitation that can provoke a nervous tic.
-There are reasons that are much more serious, which, in addition to folk remedies, also require medication.
+It is worth noting that the funds traditional medicine can be taken only after consulting a doctor who will tell you exactly the cause of the tic and prescribe treatment.
+It is important to know that self-medication can be very dangerous, because not only overexertion or overexcitability can provoke a nervous tic.
+There are reasons that are much more serious, which, in addition to folk remedies, also require medications.

-A nervous tic can appear on the face as a reflex, which has become entrenched after a long-term illness.
-For example, the reflex of constant blinking can gain a foothold after the disease of inflammation of the eyelids.
-In this case, the help of a psychotherapist will be needed to completely cure a nervous tic.
+A nervous tic can appear on the face as a reflex that has become established after suffering a long-term illness.
+For example, the constant blinking reflex can become established after an inflammation of the eyelids.
+In this case, for complete cure nervous tic, you will need the help of a psychotherapist.

 A painful nervous tic of the face may accompany trigeminal neuralgia.
-In this case, the twitching will finally disappear only after the neuralgia is cured.
+In this case, the twitching will finally go away only after the neuralgia is cured.

-Nervous facial tics can cause trauma, infectious diseases and vascular disorders of the brain.
-If the reason is such, a long period of rehabilitation will be needed, where both medical and folk remedies will be appropriate, the use of which will be prescribed and approved by the doctor.
+Nervous facial tics can cause injuries, infectious diseases and vascular disorders of the brain.
+If this is the reason, a long period of rehabilitation will be needed, where both medical and folk remedies will be appropriate, the use of which will be prescribed and approved by the doctor.

-A healthy, nutritious diet is very important for the treatment and prevention of a nervous tic.
-Proteins, calcium, vitamins and microelements, which are found in healthy natural food, a person should receive daily.
-At the same time, harmful drinks and synthetic food should be excluded from the diet forever.
+To cure and prevent nervous tics, a healthy, nutritious diet is very important.
+A person should receive proteins, calcium, vitamins and microelements that are found in healthy natural foods daily.
+At the same time, it should be excluded from the diet forever harmful drinks and synthetic food.
 Sweets and flour can also be consumed only in limited quantities.

 (+1 rating, 1 voice)